DRAI: A Detailed Criteria Review (Group)

 Josh Brennan, CTBS spent 6 years as an EMS professional and was an educator for the Red Cross.
 Josh has been with New England Donor Services for almost 14 years in various roles in the Tissue Operations Department.
 He is currently the Director of Tissue Operations.
 He has published three abstract articles with the American Association of Tissue Banks and was part of the creative development team for the Hopes Heroes - Donor Family Program.
 He has been invited to speak at multiple workshops/conferences/webinars on various topics including Electronic Tissue Authorization, Call Center Scheduling, Algorithmic Tissue Screening, Electronic Tissue Allocation, DRAI competency & training, and Grief Concepts.
 Josh is currently serving on the AATB Education Committee and was the project co-manager on the development of the Sepsis Education Online Learning Tool for the RADE Council.

-Irma Sison, MD, CTBS is the Director of Tissue Quality Assurance at LifeNet Health.
-She began her career in organ and tissue donation as a Donor Center Coordinator at LifeNet Health in 2008.
-Prior to joining Quality Assurance, Irma was the Manager of the Donor Center.
-In addition to her experience at LifeNet Health, Irma has also held the positions of Manager of Hospital Services and Manager of Donation Services at Nevada Donor Network, Inc. She is actively involved with AATB and is the current the co-chair of the AATB Education Committee.
-In addition, Irma has LEAN Six Sigma Black Belt certification and leads process improvements as a member of LifeNet Health’s Black Belt council.
-Irma has a Bachelor of Science in Biochemistry from Old Dominion University and received her medical degree from De La Salle University College of Medicine.
+Irma Sison, MD, MBA, CTBS, is the Director of Tissue Quality Assurance at LifeNet Health.
+Prior to joining Quality Assurance, Irma was the Manager of Donor Center.
+Irma brings over 14 years of experience in organ and tissue donation.
+She began her career as a Donor Center Coordinator at LifeNet Health in 2008.
+She has also held the positions of Manager of Hospital Services and Manager of Donation Services at Nevada Donor Network, Inc. She is actively involved with the AATB Education Committee and the Recovery and Donor Eligibility Council.
+Irma received her BS in Biochemistry from Old Dominion University, her MBA from Longwood University, and her MD from De La Salle University College of Medicine.
+In addition, Irma is also a LEAN Six Sigma Black Belt and leads various process improvements at her organization.